aThorp96/bb84/README.md

 ##### Note
-The Crypto library has been listed as having security vulnerabilities.
+The Crypto library has been listed as having security vulnerabilities at version 2.6.1.
 I reccomend using the key without using my encrypt and decrypt functions.